 It’s helpful to know what is essential and what isn’t within your budget.
 Build out your intended list of feature sets to establish a budget range.

 Once the features have been identified, delineate between the “must haves” and the “nice-to-haves.”
 If a level of effort can be assigned to each, assign the level of effort (high, medium, or low).
 Then, evaluate each feature for business impact (high, medium, or low).

 Now you’re ready to prioritize the features by impact on business and the level of effort.
 This helps to maximize every dollar that your organization has available and communicate what is important to each of your users.

 At Ntara, we have a proven discovery process built around scoping and defining your ecommerce upgrade path.
 We recommend this for most clients.
 Through this short, fixed-bid engagement, we define and document your needs, wants, and priorities.
-Ultimately, this type of approach can save your business time and money because we can decide together what we’re going to do, how we’re going to do it, and in what order.
+Ultimately, this approach can save your business time and money because we can decide together what we’re going to do, how we’re going to do it, and in what order.

 Assess your organization’s capabilities